2019 Governmental Affairs Priorities

 Please contact Joanne Webster, President & CEO, if you have questions or are interested in supporting this program: firstname.lastname@example.org.

 The committee monitors city regulations, advocates for streamlining the development process, supports new development and promotes local business.
-It works to improve the development permitting process by monitoring the Design Review Board and Planning Commission activities.
 The group also advocates for specific issues like sign ordinances, reduced business fees, parking, traffic, and other governmental regulations.